 At long last, and through no doing of our own, we have been presented with a collection of genuinely cooperative partners in a part of the world where our like-minded friends, however stalwart, have been alarmingly few.
 The question still waiting to be answered is whether we have the wit, the far-sightedness, and the courage to seize the opportunity before us and, instead of hindering or standing aside, help these partners withstand their enemies and fashion a future they and we can live in.

 Jan.
-6, 2009 update: A decade later, the pattern delineated above is ruptured, with Turkey having changed sides.
+6, 2009 update: A decade later, with Turkey having changed sides, the pattern delineated above has been ruptured.
 For details, see O. Winter, "Recent Attempts to Form Strategic Regional Bloc: Syria, Turkey and Iran."

 Apr.
-27, 2009 update: The Syrian and Turkish militaries engaged in joint exercises and the Israeli defense minister, Ehud Barak called this development "disturbing," showing just how far things had reversed themselves in a decade.
+27, 2009 update: The Syrian and Turkish militaries engaged in joint exercises and the Israeli defense minister, Ehud Barak called this development "disturbing," showing just how far things reversed themselves within a decade.

 June 23, 2010 update: Israel lost its Turkish ally but gained ...
 Cyprus.